chinweokwu/Ruby_Capstone_TeleBot/README.md

 - Rapid Quotes API

 ## To Get Started
-- To get started, first install ruby in your system. you can read the [Documentation](https://www.ruby-lang.org/en/documentation/installation/)
+- To get started, you need to first install ruby in your system. you can read the [Documentation](https://www.ruby-lang.org/en/documentation/installation/)

 ## How to Install
 - Download it as a [Zip File](https://github.com/chinweokwu/Ruby_Capstone_TeleBot/tree/telebot_branch).